I’m currently a Research Fellow in the Fenner School for Environment and Society at the Australian National University.

 I describe myself as an applied ecologist with an addiction to herpetology.
 I’ve been fascinated by reptiles and amphibians since I was a boy, and the obsession shows no signs of abating.
 More broadly, I’m interested in where species live and why, and what that can tell us about how to conserve them.
 Much of my research focuses on the spatial and temporal dynamics of species at landscape-scales, seeking insights into population processes to guide conservation planning.
 But I dabble in pure ecology and methodological projects, with some natural history thrown in for good measure.

 - Range, niche and demographic shifts in frogs afflicted by disease: Chytridiomycosis in amphibians provides a case study of the ability of biotic agents to alter the distribution, realised niche and demography of species.
-In collaboration with Dr Ben Scheele of the Australian National University, I am currently pursuing research on these processes among Australian frogs, using data on frog distributions and age structure before and after chytrid invaded Australia’s east coast.
+In collaboration with Ben Scheele at ANU, I am currently pursuing research on these processes among Australian frogs, using data on frog distributions and age structure before and after chytrid invaded Australia’s east coast.